minubia/SwiftKeychain/README.md

 ##Installation

 We plan on supporting CocoaPods in the future.
 But at this moment CocoaPods does not support Swift libraries.
-Until then you can follow these steps to install this library in your project
+Until then you can follow these steps to include SwiftKeychain in your project

 1. You can either clone SwiftKeychain or add it as a git submodule to your project.
 We recommend the latter.
   * To clone SwiftKeychain simply execute the following command `git clone https://github.com/minubia/SwiftKeychain.git`
-  * To add SwiftKeychain as a submodule, first make sure you change the shell's current working directory to the root of your project.
-Now execute the following command
+  * To add SwiftKeychain as a submodule, first make sure you change the shell's current working directory to the root of your project and then execute the following command
 	`git submodule add https://github.com/minubia/SwiftKeychain.git`

 2. Navigate to the SwiftKeychain folder.
 Now drag and drop the file `SwiftKeychain.xcodeproj` onto the blue project icon of your project.
 This icon can be found in the file navigator of Xcode